Q. What is the objective of the project?

 Q. What green energy products are produced from the woodchip?

-A. Green electricity, heating and renewable gas are produced, offsetting over 67,500 tonnes of CO2 per year from the atmosphere.
+A. Green electricity, heating and renewable gas are produced, offsetting an estimated 67,500 tonnes of CO2 per year from the atmosphere.
 Over 15 years, over 1,000,000 tonnes of CO2 will be offset.
-The project uses forest harvest residues in the form of woodchip from the region to produce green sustainable energy products for the town and region.
+The project uses forest harvest residues in the form of woodchip, from sustainably managed forests in the region, to produce green energy products for the town and region.

 Q. How many trucks of woodchip are required?